erichermann13/CS221and229FinalProjects/README.txt

 naiveBayes.py - This file runs a modified version of multinomial naive Bayes to predict player scores, also computing error and also storing values in modelParameters.csv

 makePredictions.py - Takes the DraftKings data on who’s playing that day and computes the predicted number of DraftKings points each player will score based on the regression parameter values

+runPredictor.py - This file provides a simple way to run the scripts necessary to predict player scores on a particular day

+predictionParameters.py - This file contains constants used by several scripts so they don’t need to be changed in each one individually each time

 getTeams.py, getGames.py, getPlayers.py - Scrape the NBA team, player, and game data from ESPN.com.
 Data is added to teams.csv, games(year).csv, and players(year).csv